2020PB/police-brutality/all-locations.md

 ### Photograph documents aftermath of LAPD firing non-lethal round at face of homeless man in wheelchair | June 2

-Instagram photographer documented and photographed LAPD shooting larger than normal non-lethal round meant to bounce off the ground at the face of an unarmed homeless main in a wheelchair.
+Instagram photographer documented and photographed LAPD shooting larger than normal non-lethal round meant to bounce off the ground at the face of an unarmed homeless man in a wheelchair.

 id: ca-losangeles-18